 Applying a Style Kit to a template when importing

-Style Kits version 1.3.8 introduces an optimized experience when importing templates.
-This new experience allows you to choose which Style Kit to apply to the template that you are importing.
+With Style Kits, you always get an optimized experience when importing templates.
+This new experience allows you to apply a theme style preset (Style Kit) to apply to the template that you are importing.

 How it works